Alberto Zedda

 Recordings made under his direction include operas as well as symphonic and chamber music.

 He taught at the Piacenza Conservatory (Orchestral Practice), at the Osimo Academy (Musical Philology) and at the Urbino University (History of the Music).
 Founder and Director of the Accademia Rossiniana in Pesaro.

 He has always dedicated part of his time to musicology, editing widely successful critical versions of operas, oratorios and cantatas, with particular attention to Rossini and to the first half of the 19th Century and early baroque repertoire.
 Alberto Zedda was member of the Editorial Board of the Fondazione Rossini since it was created.

-He wrote Divagazioni Rossiniane, published in 2012 by Ricordi, Milan, which was translated to spanish, german and english.
+He wrote Divagazioni Rossiniane, published in 2012 by Ricordi, Milan, which was translated into Spanish, German and English.